-The MOPAN assessment has shown that the Global Fund has not performed as well in supporting RSSH as in addressing the three diseases or raising additional resources.
-The strengthening of laboratory capacity with early warning, comprehensive testing and quick results are crucial to ensure the right treatment at the right time, and to avoid misuse and overuse, that drives resistance and the diagnostic and treatment challenges of MDR-TB.
+The MOPAN assessment6 has shown that the Global Fund has not performed as well in supporting RSSH as in addressing the three diseases or raising additional resources.
+The strengthening of laboratory capacity with early warning, comprehensive testing and quick results are crucial to ensure the right treatment at the right time and to avoid tat misuse and overuse, which further drives resistance.
+This especially also concerning the challenges of diagnostic and treatment of MDR-TB.
 Going forward, Denmark will support a continued and strengthened prioritisation on building resilient and sustainable systems for health to avoid that a too vertical approach creates inefficiency and disintegration of efforts.